KorigamiK/kickassanime-downloader/README.md

 # kickassanime-downloader
-A nice asynchronous anime downloader from kickassanime.
+A nice asynchronous anime downloader for kickassanime.